Extracting the signed backbone of intrinsically dense weighted networks: Empirical Analysis

 \subsection{Backbone Size}

-In general, a signed network backbone should be sufficiently sparse such that only the important edges are preserved.
+In general, an extracted backbone should be sufficiently sparse such that only the important edges are preserved.
 At the same time, unlike edges, most nodes should be retained since they are often the subject of the analysis and are largely indispensable in understanding the global network structure.

+A few arguments for non-isolation of nodes in general cases are as follows.
+First, the very definition of networks includes relationships, thus, we expect nodes to have some underlying relations with other nodes particularly in intrinsically dense networks.
+Second, most real-world networks have high local clustering coefficient, which according to some studies \cite{granovetter1973strength, vanderLeijGoyal2011} are closely related to strong ties.
+Hence, it is generally safe to say that most nodes have at least some strong connections which should be retained by the backbone.
+Third, since we extract signed backbones, negative links also emerge which provide extra connectedness.
+Moreover, in the literature, MST and some other methods \cite{SlaterE66, Grady2012, Tumminello10421} ensure that backbones are fully connected while other studies \cite{coscia2017backboning, gemmetto2017irreducible, foti2011nonparam} present it as a generally desirable result.

-Here, we extract the signed backbones of the four networks under various hyperparameter regimes and observe the size of the resulting backbone in terms of signed edges and nodes.
+Here, we extract the signed backbones of the four networks under various hyperparameter regimes and observe the size of the resulting backbone in terms of nodes and signed edges.

 \textbf{Effects of significance threshold.} Figure \ref{fig:retainalpha} visualizes the fraction of links and nodes retained for meaningful continuous ranges of the significance threshold under different vigor filters.
 The suitable range of $\alpha$ differs between networks mostly due to the varying overall magnitude of edge weights.
 The significance threshold is represented with $\alpha = \alpha^+ = - \alpha^-$ on \textit{x-axes}.
 Three different vigor threshold settings are represented in columns.
 For edges, percentage values on \textit{y-axes} are with respect to all possible edges, that is $n^2 - n$ edges for directed networks and half of it for undirected networks.